Monday, January 19, 2026

 “The challenges for next year are reflected in the efforts of President Claudia Sheinbaum Pardo to restore the international routes that were canceled during this period,” Pastor said in the statement.
 “We hope to recover these routes by 2026, which will help us increase the number of passengers that we have outlined in the document.”

-Another challenge AIFA has faced — its 35-kilometer distance from downtown Mexico City — should be resolved soon.
-The long-awaited Lechería-AIFA train to take passengers to and from the airport is set to be concluded by the end of March next year, in time for Holy Week, another heavy tourism period.
+Another challenge faced by AIFA — its 35-kilometer distance from downtown Mexico City — should be resolved soon.
+The long-awaited Lechería-AIFA train to take passengers to and from the airport is on schedule to open by the end of March next year, in time for Holy Week, another heavy tourism period.

 With reports from La Jornada